Copyright 2024 The Penzai Authors.

 @pz.pytree_dataclass # <- This tags our class as being a Python dataclass and a JAX pytree node.

-def __call__(self, intermediate_value):
+def __call__(self, intermediate_value, **unused_side_inputs):

 # Show the value: